 Focus on insight, not the event itself

 Many students write about meaningful experiences but spend most of the essay describing what happened.
 The strongest essays spend more time on what the experience meant and how it changed the student’s thinking.
+Many strong essays shift away from storytelling and toward reflection, which is often what separates average responses from compelling ones, as explored in MIT Essay Guide: Sample Prompts & Expert Writing Insights.

 If you are writing about a challenge, do not rush to the resolution.
 Sit with the uncertainty.
 Show how you processed it in real time.
 If you are writing about something you love, explain why it holds your attention and what it reveals about how you engage with the world.